mayan-edms/Mayan-EDMS/docs/mercs/0005-explicit-arguments.rst

 the API documentation is auto generated from the code itself, it would make sense to rename the first URL parameter from ``pk`` to ``document_pk``.
-Such change will cause all address to view resolutions to break forcing their update and allowing all consumers' interface usage to remain synchonized to the callable's interface.
+Such change will cause all address to view resolutions to break forcing their update and allowing all consumers' interface usage to remain synchronized to the callable's interface.

 .. code-block:: python